-Also known as aquamation, eco-friendly water cremation is alkaline hydrolysis.
-It is a slow, gentle, quiet process that simply speeds up the natural decomposition of your pet’s body.
-At the end of this process only bone remains.
-The bone is dried, ground, and returned to you as cremated remains.
+Eco-friendly water cremation, also known as aquamation, is a slow, gentle and quiet process that simply speeds up the natural decomposition of your pet’s body.

-Here is a video that explains the process:
+Here is a video that further explains the process:

 Water cremation is better in every way except one: time efficiency.
 Although flame cremation only takes a few hours, even the most efficient flame crematoriums use a lot of natural gas and the by-product is a lot of CO2.

 With flame cremation we offer only private cremation — your pet will be the only pet in the crematorium.

 With eco-friendly water cremation pets are partitioned — they are placed in a cradle in their own compartment with a steel ID tag.
 You will receive only your pet’s cremated remains.

 With flame cremation, we offer a 3-day guarantee and same-day service is available.
 It takes 1-4 hours to cremate a pet.

 Water cremation takes a little longer.
 The process itself takes about 20 hours, and then there is a multi-day drying time.
 We offer a 7-day guarantee.